© 2026 SimplyTrust Software Inc.

 View details →When someone dies

 Contact Eastern's Cambridge Trust Wealth Management, a Division of Eastern Bank to file a claim.
-9-step process, 6 required documents, and contact information for survivors.
+6-step process, 6 required documents, and contact information for survivors.

-View details →For questions about any of these procedures, contact Eastern's Cambridge Trust Wealth Management, a Division of Eastern Bank at 1-866-602-1522.
+View details →Eastern's Cambridge Trust Wealth Management, a Division of Eastern Bank can answer questions about beneficiaries, trusts, or death claims at 1-866-602-1522.
 Email inquiries can be sent to privatebanking@easternbank.com.

 Eastern operates in select states, so estate planning procedures may vary by location.
 Confirm availability in your state before initiating trust funding or account changes.